Ayan31/Terraform/Software-provision/README.md

 # Terraform-Tutorial
-Terraform Tutorial with all the Live Example
+Terraform Tutorial with all the Live Examples.